ppiecuch/timelinefxcplusplus/README.md

 Qt implementation of TimelineFX particles preview (Work in progress).

+Based on Marmalade loaded with few Qt changes.
+Should work on every platform however I have tested this only on OSX.
+Effects loaded from resoures (data.qrc).
 ***

-How to build (tested with Qt 5.6).
+How to build (tested with Qt 5.6 - on OSX/Retina).

 ```bash
 git clone https://github.com/ppiecuch/timelinefxcplusplus.git